ohdsi-studies/HIVTreatmentPathways/README.md

 How to run
 =============
 ### **Requirements:**
-- A Database in Common Data Model Version 5
+- A Database in the Common Data Model (atleast Version 5)
 - Configured ATLAS Environment
 - ATLAS CohortPathways and Characterization Tools